PointMail/js-sdk/README.md

 **● apiKey**: *`string`*

-Auth Code key of Point client
+Api key of Point client

 ___
 <a id="emailaddress"></a>